-Within Days: In time, acid residues cause painted walls to yellow permanently; metal corrodes, pits and rusts; wood furniture requires refinishing; vinyl flooring requires refinishing or replacement; clothing becomes soot stained; upholstery stains permanently.
+Within Days: In time, acid residues cause painted walls to yellow permanently; metal corrodes, pits, and rusts; wood furniture requires refinishing; vinyl flooring requires refinishing or replacement; clothing becomes soot-stained; upholstery stains permanently.

 Within Weeks: Restoration costs escalate tremendously.
-Synthetic carpet fibers may yellow or discolor permanently; silver plate is corroded permanently; glass, crystal, china may require replacement due to severe etching and pitting caused by prolonged exposure to acid soot residues.
+Synthetic carpet fibers may yellow or discolor permanently; silver plate is corroded permanently; glass, crystal, and china may require replacement due to severe etching and pitting caused by prolonged exposure to acid soot residues.

 Cleaning up soot residue must be done as quickly as possible.
-During combustion, soot residue and volatile vapors are carried by rising and expanding air to surfaces throughout a structure, and are deposited.
+During combustion, soot residue and volatile vapors are carried by rising and expanding air to surfaces throughout a structure and are deposited.
 This process occurs repeatedly until combustion ends, with soot residue building up on surfaces layer by layer.
 By the time restoration technicians arrive, lacquer-like soot residue may be quite difficult to dissolve and remove.

 In addition to removing residue, ridding your home of its smoky odor is necessary.
 Professionals use this four-step process to remove odors: